Tracing

 }

-Custom span iframes
+Custom rendering for span fields

 • Provide a title, which is displayed at the top of the section.